Gatwick 2 Planes. ©Jeffrey Milstein/Courtesy of Benrubi Gallery, NYC

 Few sights in the world can compare to that of New York City from above.
-It makes sense then that we’ve been obsessed with aerial photography ever since we caught wind of Jeffrey Milstein’s stunning work, which we previously covered.
+It makes sense then that we’ve been obsessed with aerial photography ever since we caught wind of Jeffrey Milstein’s stunning work.
 Now Milstein, an architect turned photographer, is being featured in a new solo show, Leaning Out, which will be on view at the Benrubi Gallery from January 25 to March 17, 2018.

 The exhibition will display a series of images that focus on urban subjects, ranging from cityscapes to train yards, to airports and parking lots).
 Altogether, the collection of photographs, which were taken from small planes and helicopters, come together to reveal the “harmonious symmetries invisible during daily life.”

 NYC, Fifth Avenue ©Jeffrey Milstein/Courtesy of Benrubi Gallery, NYC